 With the implementation of SHAKEN in another country there exist alternatives for combining the Trusted STI-CA lists:

-Option 1 – Both STI-PAs have explicit trust in each other.
+Option 1: Both STI-PAs have explicit trust in each other.
 Each STI-PA will provide read-only access to the other STI-PA’s Trusted STI-CA list via a limited-access account.
 The interfaces and mechanisms are provided in ATIS 1000084.

 Figure X: Mutual Exchange –

-Option 2: Trusted STI-CA Server

-Figure 7: Trusted STI-CA Server

-Each STI-PA will be responsible for providing a server with the required information on their Trusted STI-CAs.
+Option 2: Trusted STI-CA Server: Each STI-PA will be responsible for providing a server with the required information on their Trusted STI-CAs.
 When an STI-PA is directed to exchange Trusted CA lists with another country, the STI-PA will provide credentials to allow the STI-PA in the other country to read information in the server.
 This will allow the other STI-PA to obtain the required information on Trusted CAs.
 The server will also include the URL for the Certificate Revocation list.
 This document does not specify what the STI-PA will do with the information on Trusted CAs.

+Figure 7: Trusted STI-CA Server

 Figure 8: Trusted STI-CA Servers